History of Rocket League in Timeline

 2018: Rocket League Sales and Player Base Milestone

-2018: Rocket League nominated for "eSports Game of the Year"
+2018: Rocket League nominated for eSports Game of the Year

 January 2019: Sony Grants Cross-Platform Play for Rocket League

-In January 2019, Psyonix announced that Sony had granted cross-platform play for Rocket League, allowing play between PlayStation 4, Xbox One, Switch, and PC versions.
+In January 2019, Psyonix announced that Sony had granted cross-platform play for Rocket League, allowing play between the PlayStation 4, Xbox One, Switch, and PC versions.

 In February 2019, cross-platform play was enabled for Rocket League between the PlayStation 4, Xbox One, Switch, and PC versions.